Flavorful, yet light in calories, these tasty, marinated Lemon and Garlic Chicken Kabobs (with veggies), are an EASY meal to BBQ or broil for dinner!

 - Juice of 1 lemon

-- In small bowl, combine lemon zest, garlic, flat leaf parsley salt and pepper.
+In separate bowl, combine lemon zest, garlic, flat leaf parsley salt and pepper.
 Add olive oil and stir well, to combine.
-Pour the marinade over the chicken chunks; mix well to fully coat chicken.
-Place chicken and marinade in a covered container or a large resealable plastic bag.
-Refrigerate for 2-8 hours (the longer the meat marinates, the better, for flavor!).
-When chicken is done marinating, thread chicken pieces onto metal or wood skewers (remember to soak wood skewers for 30 minutes prior to using so they don't burn).
+Pour marinade over chicken chunks; mix well to fully coat chicken.
+Place chicken and marinade in a covered container or a large resealable plastic storage bag.
+Refrigerate 2-8 hours (the longer chicken marinates, the better the flavor!).
+When done marinating, divide and thread chicken pieces onto 4 long metal or wood skewers (remember to soak wood skewers for 30 minutes prior to using so they don't burn).
 Discard remaining marinade.

-- Mix up the sauce for the veggies.
-Combine juice of 1 lemon, olive oil, and minced red onion in small bowl.
-Cut veggies into 1 inch slices.
+Mix the sauce for the veggies by combining juice of 1 lemon, olive oil, and minced red onion in small bowl.
+Cut mushrooms into quarters.
+Cut peppers into 1 inch thick slices.
 Thread veggie slices onto metal or wood skewers.
 Brush all sides of veggies with sauce.

 - If grilling, cook chicken over hot grill, rotating to other side halfway through grilling time.
 Grill for 5-6 minutes per side or until chicken is fully cooked through.

-- Remove chicken and veggie from skewers, and serve with a side of rice, for a great meal.
+Remove chicken and veggie from skewers, transfer to plate, and serve with a side of rice, for a great meal.
 Enjoy!